How to Add Your Family Surname

 to better estimate what the overall average Y-STR mutation rate is and to

-statistical aberrations of one single common underlying average muation rate.
-I have hypothesisized
+one single common underlying average mutation rate.
+I have hypothesized a new

-a new Y-STR male specific average mutation rate model to explain the variances
+Y-STR male specific average mutation rate model to explain the variances seen

 link for more details on that.

-rate data in one place to better document this phenomena being observed
+surname mutation rate data in one place to better document this phenomena being

-anecdotally by various genetic genealogists.
-Is there a male line specific
+observed anecdotally by various genetic genealogists.
+Is there a male line

-Y-STR average mutation rate or is it one size fits all?
-We will see which model
+specific Y-STR average mutation rate or is it one size fits all?
+We will see

-fits best.
-It will then be up to the micro-biologists and geneticists to figure
+which model fits best.
+It will then be up to the micro-biologists and

-this form on paper as a worksheet, obtain and calculate the needed information
+form on paper as a worksheet, obtain and calculate the needed information to enter,

-to enter, and then come back to this page to enter it.
-We Genetic Genealogists
+and then come back to this page to enter it.
+We Genetic Genealogists can make a

-can make a contribution to the body of knowledge about Y-STR mutation rates.
+contribution to the body of knowledge about Y-STR mutation rates.
+Synergy at

 What is the Y Chromosome STR (Y-STR) Haplotype Average Mutation Rate in a